renpy/renpy/sphinx/source/screens.rst

 and hotbar images are used to carve rectangular areas out of the image, and apply actions and values to those areas.

-Here's an example of a save screen that uses imagemaps.
+Here's an example of a preferences screen that uses imagemaps.

 ::